Weak weak approximation for certain quadric surface bundles: Computing the Brauer Group

-Proposition \ref{prop:quadbr} lets us compare the Brauer group of the generic fibre with the Brauer group of the function field $k(\PP^2)$.
-We shall also need the following result in degree 1 (see e.g.\ \cite[Thm 3.10]{Pirutka}, although the result is originally due to Arason). \begin{lemma} Let $Q$ be a quadric defined by the vanishing of a non-degenerate quadratic form $q$ over $K$. \begin{enumerate} \item If $q$ has dimension at least 3, then the natural map is injective. \item If $q$ has dimension 2, then the map has kernel isomorphic to $\ZZ/2\ZZ$ generated by the class of the discriminant of $q$. \end{enumerate} \end{lemma}
+Let $X_{\eta}$ denote the generic fibre of the map $X \rightarrow \PP^2$ which is a quadric surface over the function field $k(\PP^2)$.
+We will need the following classical results on the cohomology of quadrics. \begin{proposition}[{\cite[Prop.
+6.2.3]{Brauerbook}}] Let $K$ be a field with $\text{char}(K) \neq 2$ and $Q/K$ a smooth projective quadric of dimension 1 or 2.
+Then the map $\Br(K) \rightarrow \Br(Q)$ is surjective.
+Moreover, \begin{enumerate} \item Suppose Q is a conic.
+If $Q(K) \neq \emptyset$ then the map is an isomorphism.
+If $Q(K) = \emptyset$, then the kernel of the map is isomorphic to $\ZZ/2\ZZ$. \item Suppose $Q$ is a quadric surface.
+If the discriminant of $Q$ is a non-square in $K$ then the map is an isomorphism.
+If the discriminant is square then the map is an isomorphism if $X(K) \neq \emptyset$.
+If the discriminant is square and $X(K) = \emptyset$, then the kernel is isomorphic to $\ZZ/2\ZZ$. \end{enumerate} \end{proposition}

-Our first step in the proof of Proposition \ref{prop:brgrp} is to show that we can restrict our attention to the 2-torsion part of the Brauer group.
+\begin{lemma}[{\cite[Thm 3.10]{Pirutka}}] Let $Q$ be a quadric defined by the vanishing of a non-degenerate quadratic form $q$ over $K$. \begin{enumerate} \item If $q$ has rank at least 3, then the natural map is injective. \item If $q$ has rank 2, then the map has kernel generated by the class of the discriminant of $q$.
+In particular, the kernel is trivial if the discriminant is square and $\ZZ/2\ZZ$ if the discriminant is non-square. \end{enumerate} \end{lemma}